Public transport in Florence — tram, bus and passes explained

 - The ATAF app includes accessibility filtering for journey planning

 The Florence historic centre’s cobblestone streets are challenging for wheelchair users.
 The main pedestrianised routes (Via dei Cerretani, Via Roma, Via Por Santa Maria) have relatively smooth stone surfaces.
 Piazza della Signoria is entirely cobbled.
-Piazzale Michelangelo has accessible viewpoints.
+Piazzale Michelangelo has accessible viewpoints, and bus 12 is the recommended way to reach it without navigating the Rampe Poggi steps.

 Common mistakes to avoid